tarantool/frontend-core/README.md

 }
 ```

 Route should using same namespace of module.
-You shold start all of your routes with `/test`.
+You should start all of your routes with `/test`.

 You can use any technology inside that you want.